 Repentance and Mercy

-We live in a wicked culture — one that we know God will judge for its crimes against Him.
-But as we learn from the story of Jonah, God is also willing to show mercy.
+Worldwide, we live in a wicked culture–one that we know God will judge for its crimes against Him.
+But as we learn from the story of Jonah, God is also eager to show mercy.

-We should be thankful indeed for God’s mercy, for all of us have had this exact same thing happen in our lives.
+This is wonderful, incredible mercy.
+It’s the type of mercy we should all be thankful for, since all of us who are following God today have had this exact same thing happen in our lives.
 We’ve all sinned (Rom.
 3:23), and “the wages of sin is death” (Rom.
 6:23).
 Like the Ninevites, we were under a sentence of death, but God spared us in His mercy by sending His Son.

 As we talked about in the post on preparing for baptism, to accept Christ’s sacrifice and walk with God, we have to repent and acknowledge our sin, believe in God, and commit to following Him.
 The Ninevites here in Jonah had those first two things, and it was enough for God to choose mercy.